 Products labelled “BPA-free” often contain alternatives like bisphenol-S (BPS) or bisphenol-F (BPF), both of which have been found to have more of an effect on the endocrine system than BPA.

-How do you avoid BPA and plastic?
+How do you avoid BPA and plastics?
 Share below.

 Lots of love,